-You’re going to want to pick the best places on your property to plant your trees.
+You’re going to want to pick the best places on your property to plant your backyard orchard.
 Deciding this depends how much sun the tree needs and the area in which you live.

 Knowing how wet your soil is throughout your property, will also make a difference where you plant your backyard orchard.